Browse a list of answers to common questions. If you don’t see an answer to your question, please send an email to firstname.lastname@example.org.

-Working with the faculty are graduate students or postdoctoral students who serve as teaching fellows, helping develop course materials and supporting student learning.
-Additionally, the program connects students with local mentors who discuss course material, resolve questions that arise, refine project ideas, and help students define their own college and career pathways.
+Working with the faculty are graduate students or postdoctoral students who serve as teaching fellows, helping develop course materials and facilitating student learning.
+Additionally, coaches support students as they hone their communication, advocacy, and diplomacy skills, and as they develop action plans to find mentors, grow their network, identify research opportunities, and determine college and career pathways.

 HOW WILL STUDENTS LEARN?